 The guitar and the 3d backing vocal are me.
 The top 2 backing vocals are the above-mentioned Lena Seikaly.
 The bass uses the Straight Ahead! bass.
 Drums use the Straight Ahead!
 Brushed&Mallets (including the kick this time).

-The strings and horns use EastWest Hollywood Orchestra.
+The strings and horns use EastWest Hollywood Orchestra, Diamond.
 The piano is Wavesfactory's Mercury.
 The bass uses Spectrasonics' Trillian (Acoustic2).
 The drums use the Addictive Drums Modern Jazz Brushes library.

 LERIDA LA CATUARERA

 The song is by Jose Tomas Arismendi and Claudio Fermin.
 It's from around 1890.
 I heard it years ago on an album put out in the 60's by a Venezuelan vocal group called Quinteto Contrapunto.
-I'll post a translation soon.
-Every other line ends in a word accented on the third syllable from the end (esdrujula).
-In Spanish those words are not very common and the result is refined and elevated.
+I'll post a translation sometime soon.
+Every other line ends in a word accented on the third-to-last.
+In Spanish those words (esdrujulas) are not very common and the result is fairly refined and elevated.
 And then they wrote it in 5/8.
 Definitely not a folk song.
 My arrangement is not very Venezuelan, by the way.
 The harp is typical of Paraguay and the Bombo is from Chile and Argentina.
 I spent most of my childhood in Spain and Chile, and learned to play guitar on Cuecas and Zambas.
 The sound of the bombo brings it back.
 It's a largish two-headed drum with the hair still on the heads.
 On the back beat you hit the rim with the shaft of the mallet, like a Bodhran.

 The nylon-string guitar is me.
 The harp is Eastwest Hollywood Solo Harp.
 (I couldn't find any Paraguayan harp sample, and Celtic harps have the wrong sound, so I used a standard classical harp.
 Close enough.)
 I wish I could remember where I found the Bombo samples.
 It wasn't easy.

 All the winds (2 alto saxes, 2 tenors, 1 bari, 4 trumpets, 4 trombones) use the SessionHorns Pro library.
 The piano is Wavesfactory's Mercury.
 The bass uses Spectrasonics' Trillian (Acoustic2).
 Drums use the StraightAhead!
-Brushes and Mallets.
+Brushes and Mallets library.

 I CAN'T COMPLAIN